Public transport in Australia

 There are plenty of good reasons to invest in a prepaid transport card.
 Paper tickets are in decline, and drivers and ticket booth operators are discouraging the exchange of cash.
 Here are some other reasons to grab a card soon after arriving in Australia:

-Safety and hygiene on public transport
+Safety and hygiene on public transport in Australia

 Australia’s public transport systems are very well maintained and provide safe, clean services for customers.
 The systems are heavily regulated to ensure customers can rely on a high standard of facilities.
 In Australia, it wouldn’t be possible to see a train overloaded with passengers hanging out the windows or sitting on the roof, such as the case in other countries.